-Investigation of this topic is demanded by the fact that two societal trends are on a collision course: the growing popularity of using personality tests as preemployment screeners and the alarmingly high and increasing unemployment rates of neurodivergent people.2 With companies facing large volumes of job applications due to the process going online, many have turned to personality tests to help winnow down the pool of applicants.
-These tests have become a huge \$2 billion industry, with an estimated 60- 70% of Americans having taken a personality test as a prospective employee (Hawkins 2021).
-Moreover, the field seems ready to expand with the AI revolution, as companies like Pymetrics and HireVue offer personality analyses based on video game performances and facial expressions, respectively.
+Investigation of this topic is demanded by the fact that two societal trends are on a collision course: the growing popularity of using personality tests as pre-employment screeners, and the alarmingly high and increasing unemployment rates of neurodivergent people.2 With companies facing large volumes of job applications due to the application process moving online, many have turned to personality tests to help winnow the pool of applicants.
+These tests have become a huge \$2 billion industry, with an estimated 60%-70% of Americans having taken a personality test as a prospective employee (Hawkins 2021).
+Moreover, the field seems ready to expand with the Artificial Intelligence (AI) revolution, as companies such as Pymetrics and HireVue offer personality analyses based on video game performances and facial expressions, respectively.